Hashimoto’s Flare-Up Symptoms, Causes, and Treatment Option

 Hashimotos-Flare-Up-Symptoms-Causes-And-Natural-Treatment

+What is Hashimoto’s disease?
 Hashimoto’s thyroiditis is an autoimmune condition where your immune system attacks healthy thyroid cells.
-It is the most common cause of hypothyroidism, with research estimating that up to 90 percent of all cases of hypothyroidism are autoimmune in nature.
-Hypothyroidism - a condition where your thyroid doesn’t produce enough thyroid hormones - affects around 20 million Americans.
+It is the most common cause of hypothyroidism (underactive thyroid), with research estimating that up to 90% of all hypothyroidism cases are autoimmune in nature.
+(1)

-A Hashimoto’s flare-up happens if you generally have your symptoms under control but they suddenly reappear, leaving you feeling terrible.
-Flare-ups can look different for every person, and each flare-up that you have can look different than the last with different symptoms.
-In general, Hashimoto’s flare-up symptoms can be similar to hypothyroidism and include:
+A Hashimoto’s flare-up happens if you generally have your symptoms of Hashimoto’s under control, but they suddenly reappear, leaving you feeling terrible.
+Flare-ups can look different for different people.
+Generally, a flare-up of Hashimoto’s can be similar to hypothyroidism and include these symptoms:

 • Constipation